pac4j/jee-pac4j/README.md

       </repository>
     </repositories>

-### Define the authentication mechanisms (`*Client` + `Clients` classes)
+### Define the security configuration (`Config` + `Clients` + `XXXClient` + `Authorizer`s)

-Each authentication mechanism (Facebook, Twitter, a CAS server...) is defined by a client (implementing `org.pac4j.core.client.Client`).
+Each authentication mechanism (Facebook, Twitter, a CAS server...) is defined by a client (implementing the `org.pac4j.core.client.Client` interface).
 All clients must be gathered in a `org.pac4j.core.client.Clients` class.
-They can be defined in a specific class implementing the `org.pac4j.core.config.ConfigFactory` interface, as well as the custom authorizers which will be used by the application.
+They can be defined in a specific class implementing the `org.pac4j.core.config.ConfigFactory` interface to build a `org.pac4j.core.config.Config` which contains the `Clients` as well as the custom authorizers which will be used by the application.
 For example:

     public class DemoConfigFactory implements ConfigFactory {